-"Why, ay; there is another piece of non-sense, sir.
+"Why, ay; there is another piece of nonsense, sir.
 I happened to be at hand when the little steam-boat blew up, five years ago.
-I saw the planks and things blown clean on shore, sir; and they would have had me believe that it was steam that did it.
-'Never tell me,' said I, 'that steam did all that."
+I saw the planks and things blown clean on shore, sir; and they would have had me believe that it was steam that did it.'
+Never tell me,' said I,' that steam did all that."

 "How did it happen, then, do you suppose?"

 "What is that to me?
-They might blow it "What is that to me?
 They might blow it up with gunpowder for anything that I cared.
 But about the dye,-that is a different matter altogether; and so is the affair of the wages, since our bread depends on the one and the other.
 And as for throwing open our trade to those French rascals, never tell me that you are not all idiots if you wish for such a thing.
 I have woven my last piece, sir, if you prevail to bring in a Frenchman to supplant me.
 Mark my words, sir, I have woven my last piece."